Nukesor/sticker-finder/README.md

 ## Botfather commands

     help - Display help
-    tag_set - Start to tag a whole set tag - Tag the last sticker posted in this chat tag_random - Get a random sticker for tagging.
+    tag - Tag the last sticker posted in this chat tag_random - Get a random sticker for tagging.
 Thanks for doing this :)! random_set - The bot sends you a random sticker set.